 When I was a kid, my mother wouldn’t allow us to skip our meals.
 She made sure that we took this matter seriously because she wanted us to have a sound and active mind, especially when in school.
 Growing up with this discipline when it comes to eating, I gained too much weight. and it has become a problem.

-Becoming overweight caused me to be depressed, so I started seeing a psychiatrist.
+Becoming overweight caused me to be depressed, so I started talking to a psychiatrist and then a BetterHelp counselor.
 One thing he suggested was to try fasting.
 I was very hesitant about it at first, but after giving it a lot of thought, I finally tried, and I loved the results.

 Since fasting is difficult for most people, even if it proved to be effective, it might not be a long-term solution to weight control. — Edward Abramson Ph.D.